This DIY Industrial Paper Towel Holder is the perfect DIY touch for any industrial or farmhouse kitchen.

 I’ve been remodeling our kitchen for the past few months (you can view the progress on Instagram and I am excited to say I’m finally in the accessorizing stage!
 Isn’t that the best?!

-The other night, we ate out at a BBQ place and the restaurant had these Industrial Paper Towel Holders on each of the tables.
+The other night, we ate out at a BBQ place and the restaurant had this Industrial Paper Towel Holder on each of the tables.
 I instantly fell in love and thought they would look perfect in my industrial kitchen.
 So I cut a piece of scrap wood and picked up some plumbing hardware and made my own.
 Seriously, they are SO easy!

 8X8 Piece of Wood

 220 Grit Sand Paper – Find It HERE

 Minwax Dark Walnut Stain – Find It HERE

 1/2″ Galvanized Floor Flange – Find It HERE